Augustronic/FLUX-Pro-Finetuning-UI/PLANNING.md

 1. Create a new UI class that extends BaseUI
 2. Add the component to the ServiceContainer
 3. Update the main application to include the new component

-## Conclusion

-This architecture provides a solid foundation for the FLUX-Pro-Finetuning-UI application, with clear separation of concerns, dependency injection, and modularity.
-By following these principles, the codebase remains maintainable, testable, and extensible as the application grows.